-Prevocational Services, Job Development and Career Planning reimbursement rates are a flat rate paid to all providers statewide.
+Prevocational Services and Career Planning reimbursement rates are a flat rate paid to all providers statewide.
 These rates were established based on the costs associated with increased staff training.
-The state included costs associated with employment service professional salaries from other state agencies, adding an administrative fee rate used by the University of MO for fringe benefits, training fees and training hours, billable hours including travel time.

-Professional Services such as Professional Assessment and Monitoring, Physical Therapy, Occupational Therapy, Speech Therapy, Support Broker, Community Specialist, and Counseling reimbursement rates are set at the Medicaid Waiver cap.
-These rates were established based on the expertise required of the professional/semi-professional and comparable to rates of existing similar state plan counseling services.
+Professional Services such as Professional Assessment and Monitoring, Physical Therapy, Occupational Therapy, Speech Therapy, Support Broker, Community Specialist, and Communication Skills Specialist reimbursement rates are set at the Medicaid Waiver cap.
+These rates were established based on the expertise required of the professional/semi-professional.

-Crisis Intervention rates are set by Division provider relations who work with interested providers on completing their current or projected costs detail.
+Crisis Intervention rates are set by Division provider relations who work with interested providers on completing a budget packet.
 The forms in the packet allow the potential provider to report its cost to provide the service.
 The reported costs are reviewed by staff.
 Each provider's rate is set based on reported costs with the condition the rate must not exceed the maximum allowable set by the state for that particular service code.